-Property Description

-User name A valid user name.
+Property Description User name A valid user name.
+Do not use any of these restricted special characters: , = : ' " ? &.
 Password The encoded password hash value.
 Roles Comma separated list of roles granted to the authenticated user for role-based authorization.
 Platform roles include "SUP Administrator" and "SUP Domain Administrator".
 Roles are mandatory for "admin" security configuration.
-For example, if you define "SUP Administrator" to this property, the login id in the created login module has Platform admin- istrator privileges.
+For example, if you define "SUP Administrator" to this property, the login id in the created login module has Platform administrator privileges.
 Note: If you use other values, ensure you map Unwired Platform roles to the one you define here.